Victorian Architecture Medal: Public vs residential awards

 The medal winner usually has a strong civic and public character with architectural qualities that contribute to the greater public realm of the city or environment.
 Two exceptions were the awarding of the Medal to John Wardle Architecture for a private residence, Balnarring Beach House in 1997 and to Wood Marsh for the Yve Apartments on St Kilda Road in 2006.

 Changes to the concept of 'public architecture' as the basis for the judging of the award occurred after World War II.
 The first post war Medal was awarded in 1954 to Roy Grounds House for a residential house and four apartments in Toorak.
 This was followed ten years later with the private and remote Grimwade House by McGlashan Everist who were awarded the second Medal in 1963.
 On only six occasions it has been awarded to projects located outside metropolitan Melbourne (1940, 1963, 1987, 1997, 2022 and 2024).

 Since 1996 the annual William Wardell Award for Public Architecture has specifically recognised institutional and public buildings.
 The Dimity Reed Melbourne Prize established in 1997 has become another significant award that addresses the civic and public realm contributions of architecture to the city, but does not focus solely on the experience of the 'street'.

 Street Architecture Medal (1929–1942)

+Street Architecture Medal, 1938 for Second Church of Christ Scientist by Bates Smart McCutcheon.
+Medal design by J.C.
+Barton and H.J.
+Tribe.